Jason Stackhouse: Season 5

 Jason is disheartened when he finds out that Hoyt wants to forget his time in Bon Temps and particularly wants to forget his first love Jessica, and Jason.
 Jessica glamours Hoyt, who then leaves town to go to Alaska.
 Jason stops him in the police cruiser to try and prevent him from leaving Bon Temps, but he knows that Hoyt is happier this way and reluctantly lets him go.
-Jason and Sookie dig closer to the truth in regards to their parents' murderer, and they learn that there is a war coming between the vampires and the fairies.
+Jason and Sookie dig closer to the truth regarding to their parents' murderer, and they learn that there is a war coming between the vampires and the fairies.
 Jason meets Jessica, who has been commanded by a psychopathic Bill to turn Jason into a vampire.
-Jason shoots both guards dead before he is turned, and learns from Jessica that Russel Eddington is on the loose.
+Jason shoots both guards dead before he is turned and learns from Jessica that Russel Eddington is on the loose.
 He then goes to warn Sookie at the Faerie Night Club.
 Jason, Sookie, and the faeries develop a plan to take down Russell by Jason acting as bait to lure Russell and Steve to the night club to attack the vampires when they're distracted by the scent of their blood.
 The next night, Russell and Steve show up and glamour Jason into giving away the location of the fairy nightclub.
 When the three of them arrive, Russell and Newlin cannot find the entrance - the Fairy Elder appears and stops Steve.
 However, she is unable to stop Russell and accidentally hits Jason with a ball of light which throws Jason into a tree where he gets a nasty concussion.
-Russell then drains the Elder Faerie and is able to see the entrance to the nightclub because of her blood.
+Russell then drains the Elder Faerie and can see the entrance to the nightclub because of her blood.
 Although the fairies combine forces to attempt to stop Russell, it doesn't affect him.
 Eric suddenly appears and stakes Russell when he's caught off guard, killing him once and for all.
 Jason wakes up from being knocked out and begins having hallucinations of his parents, who begin to feed on his growing anger towards vampires.
-When Eric, Tara, and Nora request his and Sookie's help to stop the Authority and rescue Bill, Jason agrees to come along to protect Sookie and because he believes a war is about to erupt between vampires and humans.
-When they infiltrate the Authority, Jason kills many of the Authority guards while Sookie and Tara rescue Pam and Jessica while Eric and Nora disable the security system.
+When Eric, Tara, and Nora request his and Sookie's help to stop the Authority and rescue Bill, Jason agrees to come along to protect Sookie because he believes a war is about to erupt between vampires and humans.
+When they infiltrate the Authority, Jason kills many of the Authority guards Sookie and Tara rescue Pam and Jessica and Eric and Nora disable the security system.
 Once Jessica and Pam are rescued, they take the elevator out while Sookie and Eric confront Bill.
-Jessica admits feelings for Jason but he rebuffs her, saying he cannot love a vampire.
+Jessica admits feelings for Jason, but he rebuffs her, saying he cannot love a vampire.
 In an extended scene, after Jason exits the elevator and kills another Authority guard, he announces he's coming for Warlow next.
 Nora, shocked at this, asks Jason what he knows about Warlow, revealing that she's also familiar with him.